Our planet needs all the help it can get. That’s why we want to do our bit.

-Being a hot topic in the last few years, we thought we'd help clarify what's currently on offer.
-Sadly there aren't many waste plants that can handle 'recyclable' coffee cups and even fewer that can handle 'biodegradable/compostable'.
-This is down to the 'lining' of the cup (so that it stays somewhat waterproof) as it's not easily separated or able to identify which are recyclable or compostable in the processing plants.
+Sadly, there aren't many waste plants that can handle 'recyclable' coffee cups – and even fewer that can handle 'biodegradable/compostable' coffee cups.
+This is down to the 'lining' of the cup, which is there to keep it somewhat waterproof – it's not easy for processing plants to separate this, or to identify which parts are recyclable or compostable.

 Bring your own cup!
-Get in the habit of carrying one with you, we offer a 40p incentive too!
-Pay back time varies from cup to cup so be sure to buy one for life.
-We work with our friends at KeepCup who offer a range or colours, finishes and sizes available online and in all of our cafes.
+We work closely with the eco geniuses over at KeepCup, who offer a range or colours, finishes and sizes – available online and in all of our cafes.